-Sveriges Radio, also known as Radio Sweden and Swedish Radio, is a state-owned entity headquartered in Sweden.
-Founded in 1925, the organization employs approximately 2360 individuals and reported $311.7M in revenue as of 2024.
-The company functions as Sweden's national publicly funded radio broadcaster, specializing in broadcast radio and television.
-It is structured as a public limited company, owned by an independent foundation.
-Historically, funding derived from a licensing fee, with the level set by the Swedish Riksdag, but since January 1, 2019, funds are sourced from standard taxation.
-The organization operates without advertising and holds a legal status described as a quasi-autonomous non-governmental organization.
+Sveriges Radio, also known as Radio Sweden and Swedish Radio, is a state-owned media company headquartered in Sweden.
+Founded in 1925, the company employs approximately 2,360 individuals and reported $311.7M in revenue as of 2024.
+Functioning as Sweden's national publicly funded radio broadcaster, it specializes in broadcast television and radio.
+The company operates as a public limited company owned by an independent foundation, with funding stemming from standard taxation as of January 1, 2019, rather than licensing fees.
+No advertising is permitted on its platforms, and its legal status is that of a quasi-autonomous non-governmental organization.

 On February 2, 2001, Teracom, a transmission provider, selected Omnia.sg Digital Stereo Generator for its all-digital FM transmission chain.
 On June 24, 2024, Anna Wieslander, Director for Northern Europe, participated in an interview on Swedish Radio Studio Ett, discussing NATO summit priorities and addressing concerns about potential U.S. military drawdown in Europe.
 Swedish Radio News reported that the bankruptcy estate of Northvolt received multiple bids from potential new owners, with a possible takeover potentially occurring later in the summer.
 A critical examination of Swedish Radio's Gaza reporting revealed flaws in source selection and contextualization, potentially misleading audiences.
 Maxim Emelyanychev, Principal Guest Conductor Designate, led the Swedish Radio Symphony Orchestra in a performance of Mozart's Symphony No. 41, "Jupiter".